 Use of Meeting Program Content

-The Academy's Annual Meeting and Subspecialty Day programs are not public events.
-Programs, presented at the 2013 Annual Meeting and Subspecialty Day, are for the education of attendees and purchasers of recorded presentations as authorized by the Academy.
-Photography of any component of educational programs (including stills and video of presenters, materials, screens, etc.) at the 2013 Annual Meeting and Subspecialty Day is strictly prohibited without prior permission.
+Programs, presented at AAO 2014 and Subspecialty Day, are not public events.
+They are for the education of attendees and purchasers of recorded presentations as authorized by the Academy.
+Photography of any component of educational programs (including stills and video of presenters, materials, screens, etc.) at AAO 2014 and Subspecialty Day is strictly prohibited without prior permission.
 Any use of program content, the name of the speaker and/or program title, or the name of the American Academy of Ophthalmology without the written consent of the Academy is prohibited.
 For the purposes of the preceding sentence, "program content" includes but is not limited to oral presentations, audiovisual materials used by speakers and program handouts.
 This rule applies before, during and after the meeting.

 Conflict of Interest Policy for Presenters